contagon/handbook/handbook/22-providing-for-temporal-needs.md

 * They identify welfare concerns in the stake and seek ways to address those concerns.
 However, they do not assume responsibility to resolve ward welfare matters.
 * They plan ways to teach welfare principles to stake and ward leaders.
 * They discuss ways to make ward leaders aware of people in the stake who can serve as resources to help with welfare needs.
 * They develop and maintain a simple written plan for the stake to respond to emergencies (see [22.5.3](22-providing-for-temporal-needs.md#2253-emergencies)).
-This plan should be coordinated with similar plans of other stakes in the coordinating council and with plans in the community.
+This plan should be coordinated with similar plans of other stakes in the coordinating council and with plans in the community (see [29.11](29-meetings-in-the-church.md#2911-coordinating-council-meetings)).
 * They plan welfare activities, taking care not to place undue burdens on ward leaders.
 * They plan ways to respond to stake welfare assignments.
 * When assigned by the Area Presidency, they provide leadership and support for a welfare operation.